A002jain/api-client/README.md

     HttpClient.restClient()
         .get("/hello")
-    //    .withAuth(ApiAuth.getBasicAuth()) use env vars to pass username and password .withAuth(new UsernamePasswordCredentials(USERNAME, PASSWORD))
+    //    .withAuth(new BasicAuth()) use env vars to pass username and password .withAuth(new UsernamePasswordCredentials(USERNAME, PASSWORD))
         .execute();